vaidis/react-drupal-starter/README.md

 - `userLogoutWatcher`: listens for USER_LOGOUT_REQUEST and POST the logout token
 - `articlesWatcher`: listen for GET_ARTICLES, fetch, execute SET_ARTICLES
 - `articleWatcher`: listen for GET_ARTICLE, fetch, execute SET_ARTICLE
-- `articlePostWatcher`: listen for actions:
+- `articlePostWatcher`: listen for actions and POST the action.payload:
     - POST_ARTICLE
     - POST_ARTICLE_FILE
     - POST_TAG
     - GET_VOCABULARY
-    and POST the action.payload.

   After every POST_TAG the saga worker will:
   1. referesh the local vocabulary with GET_VOCABULARY action
   2. add new tag to selected from user  tags with ADD_SELECTED action

 ### router
 - Header menu